tn16jv/Shortest-Path-Finder/README.md

 # Shortest Path Finder
-Java application that will use artificial intelligence to approximate solutions to the Travelling Salesman problem in any given map.
+Java application that will use artificial intelligence to approximate solutions to the Travelling Salesman problem in any given set of locations.
 It also provides a visualization of the path taken.

+Travelling Salesman Problem: visit each of the designated locations once, in the most efficient way.

 ### Installing
 Download 'shortest_pathfinder.jar' from the repository.
 Also have Java installed.